250908-NET/JasonZ-P1/README.md

 ## Overview

 An ASP.NET Core MinimalAPI that allows users to pull and draw from a global deck, as well as play blackjack using the deck.
+Suits and decks are highly customizable.
 The project will conclude with a presentation of working software to trainers and colleagues.

 Due: 2025-09-26